eficode-academy/rf-katas/exercises/06-resource_files.md

 ==============================================================================
 ```

 Why is that?
-We've it in our `resource.robot`, right?
+We have the keywords in our `resource.robot`, right?

 The reason is the same that we had with non `Builtin` Libraries.
 We need to tell the Robot Framework
 to use our `resource.robot` in our test suite.